 The Master Trust Portfolio consists of receivables arising from two segments of accounts, each of which has individual delinquency, loss, revenue and payment rate characteristics: (i) the Master Trust Consumer Segment, consisting of receivables arising in consumer revolving credit card accounts selected from the Bank Consumer Segment, and (ii) the Master Trust Small Business Segment, consisting of receivables arising in small business revolving credit card accounts selected from the Bank Small Business Segment.
 We refer to each of the Master Trust Consumer Segment and the Master Trust Small Business Segment individually as a "Master Trust Segment" and collectively as the "Master Trust Segments."
-As of August 15, 2017, 88.64% of the receivables in the Master Trust Portfolio arose in accounts in the Bank Consumer Segment and 11.36% of receivables in the Master Trust Portfolio comprised by any Bank Segment and, as a result, the composition of the Master Trust Portfolio may change over time.
+As of July 9, 2019, 88.54% of the receivables in the Master Trust Portfolio arose in accounts in the Bank Consumer Segment and 11.46% of receivables in the Master Trust Portfolio arose in accounts in the Bank Small Business Segment.
+There is no limitation on the percentage of the Master Trust Portfolio comprised by any Bank Segment and, as a result, the composition of the Master Trust Portfolio may change over time.
 See "The Bank-The Bank's Credit Card and Lending Business" in this prospectus for a description of the material terms and characteristics that generally apply to the accounts in the Master Trust Portfolio.

-At June 30, 2017 and as of the years ended December 31, 2016, December 31, 2015, December 31, 2014, December 31, 2013 and December 31, 2012, the aggregate invested amount of the outstanding series of certificates issued by the master trust totaled approximately \$23.155 billion, \$23.768 billion, \$20.206 billion, \$14.072 billion, \$9.800 billion and \$10.255 billion, respectively.
+At July 31, 2019 and as of the years ended December 31, 2018, December 31, 2017, December 31, 2016, December 31, 2015, and December 31, 2014, the aggregate invested amount of the outstanding series of certificates issued by the master trust totaled approximately \$18.407 billion, \$20.964 billion, \$22.381 billion, \$23.768 billion, \$20.206 billion, and \$14.072 billion, respectively.